 Another trilogy comes to an end, but this one is more of a mercy killing than a conclusion.
 After this, TSR would attempt to quietly forget the existence of Maztica; there was a boxed D&D campaign setting and a couple of adventures published, but they didn’t exactly set the gaming world on fire.
 As far as I know, none of the later novels attempted to revisit the continent, which was written off by players, authors, and game designers alike as a regrettable mistake.

-The conclusion is hard to argue with, really, and this book certainly does nothing to sell the setting.
-The only parts of the it which were actually interesting in the previous two books — the Maztican culture and politics — are entirely absent in this one.
+The conclusion is hard to argue with, really, since this book certainly does nothing to sell the setting.
+The only parts of the it which were actually interesting in the previous two books — Maztican culture and politics — are entirely absent in this one.
 The Nexalan empire is destroyed, everyone bands together and abandons internecine conflict in the face of a monster invasion, and none of the local culture gets described because everyone’s too busy not getting eaten.

 The plot, such as it is, makes no sense.
 The evil god Zaltec’s most loyal followers have all been transformed into a variety of monsters — orcs, ogres, and trolls.
 So he thinks it would be an awesome idea to lead them on a rampage to massacre the people of Maztica.
 You know, the people who were his most devout followers.
 The people who would willingly allow themselves to be sacrificed in his honour.
 The people who rounded up slaves and prisoners for his altars.
 The people who built him all those giant pyramids.
 Way to go, genius.